magento/devdocs/src/guides/v2.4/test/integration/attributes/magento-cache.md

 1. You can use more than one attribute for a test case or a test method.
 1. Multiple attributes are applied in the given order.
-1. attributes from different scopes are not merged.
+1. Attributes from different scopes are not merged.
-1. A test method attribute completely overrides a test case attribute.
+1. A test method attribute completely overrides a test class attribute.
 1. All cache types are disabled by default.

-## Test class
+## Test class annotation

 `Cache` attribute at the test case level is applied to all tests.

-## Test method
+## Test method annotation

-`Cache` attribute at a test method level configures the test only.
+`Cache` attribute at a test method level configures the test method only.
-It completely overrides the attribute specified for the test case.
+It completely overrides the attribute specified for the test class.

 ## Example